royapakzad/image-crop-analysis/README.md

 # Image Crop Analysis

-This is an experiment on Twitter's Saliency (or Image Cropping) Algorithm.
+This is an experiment on Twitter's Saliency (Image Cropping) Algorithm.
 Take a look at [the main repository](https://github.com/twitter-research/image-crop-analysis) from Twitter Reserach team.
 This experiment was submitted for [Twitter’s first algorithmic bias bounty challenge](https://blog.twitter.com/engineering/en_us/topics/insights/2021/algorithmic-bias-bounty-challenge).

 ## Title: